ghcn345/Shopify-Technical-Challenge/README.md

 ## Question 2
 For this question you’ll need to use SQL.
 [Follow this link](https://www.w3schools.com/SQL/TRYSQL.ASP?FILENAME=TRYSQL_SELECT_ALL) to access the data set required for the challenge.
-Please use queries to answer the following questions.
-Paste your queries along with your final numerical answers below.

 - a.
 How many orders were shipped by Speedy Express in total?
-Queries:
+Queries: \
-SELECT SUM(od.Quantity) FROM OrderDetails od
+SELECT SUM(od.Quantity) FROM OrderDetails od \
-JOIN ORDERS o USING(OrderID)
+JOIN ORDERS o USING(OrderID) \
-WHERE o.ShipperID = 1
+WHERE o.ShipperID = 1 \

-Result:
-3575
+Result: 3575

 - b.
 What is the last name of the employee with the most orders?
-Queries:
+Queries: \
-SELECT e.Lastname, SUM(od.Quantity) as total FROM OrderDetails od JOIN ORDERS o USING(OrderID)
+SELECT e.Lastname, SUM(od.Quantity) as total FROM OrderDetails od \
+JOIN ORDERS o USING(OrderID) \
-JOIN Employees e USING(EmployeeID)
+JOIN Employees e USING(EmployeeID) \
-GROUP BY EmployeeID
+GROUP BY EmployeeID \
-ORDER BY total DESC
+ORDER BY total DESC \
 LIMIT 1

-Result:
-Peacock
+Result: Peacock

 - c.
 What product was ordered the most by customers in Germany?
-Queries:
+Queries: \
-SELECT c.CategoryName, COUNT(c.CategoryName) as total FROM Categories c JOIN Products p USING(CategoryID)
+SELECT c.CategoryName, COUNT(c.CategoryName) as total FROM Categories c \
+JOIN Products p USING(CategoryID) \
-JOIN OrderDetails od USING(ProductID)
+JOIN OrderDetails od USING(ProductID) \
-JOIN Orders o USING(OrderID)
+JOIN Orders o USING(OrderID) \
-JOIN Customers cu USING(CustomerID)
+JOIN Customers cu USING(CustomerID) \
-WHERE cu.Country = 'Germany'
+WHERE cu.Country = 'Germany' \
-GROUP BY CategoryID
+GROUP BY CategoryID \
-ORDER BY total DESC
+ORDER BY total DESC \
 LIMIT 1

-Result:
-17
+Result: 17

 ## For More Information